-16.11 MPLAB ICD 2 In-Circuit Debugger
+16.9 MPLAB ICD 2 In-Circuit Debugger

 Microchip's In-Circuit Debugger, MPLAB ICD 2, is a powerful, low-cost, run-time development tool, connecting to the host PC via an RS-232 or high-speed USB interface.
-This tool is based on the Flash PICmicro MCUs and can be used to develop for these and other PICmicro microcontrollers.
+This tool is based on the Flash PIC MCUs and can be used to develop for these and other PIC MCUs and dsPIC DSCs.
 The MPLAB ICD 2 utilizes the in-circuit debugging capability built into the Flash devices.
-This feature, along with Microchip's In-Circuit Serial Programming[TM] (ICSP[TM]) protocol, offers cost effective in-circuit Flash debugging from the graphical user interface of the MPLAB Integrated Development Environment.
-This enables a designer to develop and debug source code by setting breakpoints, single-stepping and watching variables, CPU status and peripheral registers.
-Running at full speed enables testing hardware and applications in real-time.
-MPLAB ICD 2 also serves as a development programmer for selected PICmicro devices.
+This feature, along with Microchip's In-Circuit Serial ProgrammingTM (ICSPTM) protocol, offers costeffective, in-circuit Flash debugging from the graphical user interface of the MPLAB Integrated Development Environment.
+This enables a designer to develop and debug source code by setting breakpoints, single stepping and watching variables, and CPU status and peripheral registers.
+Running at full speed enables testing hardware and applications in real time.
+MPLAB ICD 2 also serves as a development programmer for selected PIC devices.